A comprehensive analysis of Looker, its strengths and weaknesses.

 Data Preparation Capabilities

-Looker does not provide data preparation capabilities, but instead relies on its partners like Stitch or Alooma to provide data preparation/data pipeline functions.
+Looker does not provide preparation capabilities, but instead relies on its partners like Stitch or Alooma to provide data pipeline functions.
 Nevertheless, Looker has something called a Persistent Derived Table (PDT) that can be used for certain data preparation use cases.

 PDT is good enough and functional when what you want is to simply speed up your queries by materializing some data in your database.
 It works like this: First, you set up a derived model, either directly from SQL or by saving a Look to LookML.
 Then, set-up a schedule for Looker to materialize the data from that model to your database.
 You can also set-up additional options like the indexing or materializing frequency.